chexma/checkmk_plugins/checkmk-2.3/datacore_sansymphony/README.md

 https://docs.checkmk.com/latest/en/mkps.html#wato

-3. Add the sansymphony hosts to checkmk
+3. Add the SANsymphony hosts to checkmk

+This plugins connects to DataCore SANsymphony via the Rest API and fetches all SANsymphony related informations.
+If you want further OS related monitoring (e.g. CPU, RAM, Filesystems, Event Logs) you can additionally install the checkmk agent on the sansymphony servers.

+    - Add the hosts in setup
+    - Set "Checkmk agent / API integrations" to
+        - "API integrations if configured, else checkmk agent" if you only want to monitor the servers via the REST API
+        - "API integrations if configured and checkmk agent" if you plan to install the checkmk agent on the servers

+I would recommend to create separate hosts to monitor the server hardware through the management boards (ideally with the redfish plugin)

+4. Add a password entry for the read only user to the password store

+    - Setup / General / Passwords
+    - Add Password
+    - Enter a unique id, title and the password itself

-4. Configure the ruleset "DataCore SANsymphony via REST API"
+5. Configure the ruleset "DataCore SANsymphony via REST API"

+Enter the following informations

     - Username
     - Password from Password store
-    - If the Sansymphony Server differs from the name in checkmk, enter the servername as shown in the SSV GUI
+    - If the Sansymphony server name differs from its name in checkmk, enter the servername as shown in the SSV GUI
-    - Advanced Settings if necessary
+    - Configure the advanced settings if necessary

+6. Discover the hosts

+    - Select the sansymphony host in setup
+    - Save & run service discovery
+    - Activate the changes with the orange icon on the top right